falconry/falcon/README.rst

     # If a responder ever raised an instance of StorageError, pass control to
     # the given handler.
     app.add_error_handler(StorageError, StorageError.handle)

+    # Proxy some things to another service.
+This example shows how you might
+    # send parts of an API off to a legacy system that hasn't been upgraded
+    # yet, or perhaps is a single cluster that all datacenters have to share.
+    sink = SinkAdapter()
+    app.add_sink(sink, r'/v1/[charts|inventory]')

     # Useful for debugging problems in your API; works with pdb.set_trace()
     if __name__ == '__main__':